bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 At 6th level you've gained an additional option when you make a Called Shot and hit with the attack.
 Instead of its normal effect, you can choose to create a breach in the target's defenses, making it more vulnerable to your allies' damage.
 Until the end of your next turn, attacks against the creature have advantage and deal extra damage equal to your proficiency bonus + your Intelligence modifier.
 If you otherwise qualify for Sneak Attack (without the normal effect of Called Shot), you may apply that feature as well---you simply cannot use the Called Shot to qualify for Sneak Attack when you otherwise could not.

 #### Investigation Adept
 At 6th level, you gain proficiency with Investigation.
 If you already had proficiency, you gain expertise instead.
-You also learn the Sense Baleful Magic skill trick even if you don't otherwise qualify.
+You also learn the sense-baleful-magic skill trick even if you don't otherwise qualify.

 #### Break Contact
 At 9th level, you've learned to duck into the shadows to evade scrutiny more easily than most.
 You have advantage on Dexterity (Stealth) checks made to become or remain hidden.
 In addition, you can attempt to hide even when only lightly obscured.